 As planning developed on the Penn Daw Fire Station, the Hybla Valley Nursery site became available and was found to be an advantageous location for the new fire station.
 The location on Beacon Hill Road allows first responders direct access to emergencies in the community and eliminates the need for construction of a temporary fire station.
 Due to the size of the property and ideal location along Route 1, an opportunity was realized to provide co-location of additional facilities.

 An advisory committee was convened by Mount Vernon District Supervisor, Daniel G. Storck, that includes members from nearby communities, public safety representatives, faith community and affordable/emergency housing providers, the Mount Vernon Council of Citizens Association, the Mount Vernon Lee Chamber of Commerce, Fort Belvoir and county staff.
 The advisory committee will work with county staff on evaluating potential programs that could be co-located with the permanent, new Penn Daw Fire Station.
 The committee members will act as the liaison between the community, this project, and the supervisor’s office.
 See the Penn Daw Fire Station and Supportive Housing Committee Member List.

-The county is also hosting virtual community meetings, with the first one scheduled for April 24, 2021.
+The county is also hosting virtual and in-person community meetings.

 Funding for the Eleanor Kennedy Shelter was approved along with three other county shelters in the 2016 Human Services and Community Development Bond Referendum; however, a suitable location had not been identified at the time.